 - Travel Medical & Repatriation Insurance

-- Group bus pick up at the Xiamen airport and transfer to the North Xiamen Train Station (valid only during a designated time)
+- 1 group bus pick up at the Xiamen airport and transfer to the North Xiamen Train Station (valid only during a designated time)

 - A meal card loaded with 400 CNY (approx. $60) will be provided to each student and will cover all meals (see Housing and Meals for more information)

-- Accommodation and transportation to/from excursions to courts and police stations
+- Accommodation and transportation to/from most excursions to courts and police stations

 - Chinese language sessions (8:00 - 9:30 for 8 days)